"How to extract audio from a DVD?"

 Once you have chosen the target music format, hit the gear icon next to the chosen audio format.
 This will lead you to a new tab named Format.
 Herein, you can move the cursor on the quality slider left or right to decrease the audio file size or enhance the audio quality.
 You can also change the audio codec, sample rate, audio channel, bitrate, etc.

 Chances are you've used VLC media player before.
 As a cross-platform and multiple purposed media player, VLC media player helps many people view movies or audios that won't open on another program or device.
 Did you know this feature-rich media player can be applied to rip audio from DVD as well?
-Thanks to the support of DVD input and audio output, you can easily extract audio from DVDs and save the outcomes as MP3, OGG, or several other formats.
+Thanks to the support of DVD input and audio output, you can easily rip audio from DVDs and save the outcomes as MP3, OGG, or several other formats.

 Step 1.
 Download and Install VLC